 Cash management is influenced by the firm’s daily operating activities, which consist of ordering and paying for goods and services and making and collecting on sales.
-These operating activities create various cash accounts (e.g., inventory, accounts payable, and accounts receivable), which impact cash flows and liquidity.
-The ebb and flow of this operating cycle results in the cash conversion cycle.
+These operating activities create various cash accounts (e.g., inventory, accounts payable, and accounts receivable), impacting cash flows and liquidity.
+The ebb and flow of this operating cycle result in the cash conversion cycle.

 The aspects of cash management examined in this module include: